AutoBench/AutoBench/README.md

 - `-autoline-promptscript`: if you want to run AutoBench, then `pychecker`; If you want to run baseline, then `directgen`.

+- `autoline-save_compile`: default - True; If you do not want the compilation files of Eval2 (more than 100 files for one task), set this configuration to False.

+For other configuration items, please see [default.yaml](config/default.yaml).
 I would not recommend modifying other configuration items unless you possess sufficient understanding of these components.

 ## Other Notes